Natural Treatment for Spasmodic Dysphonia

 Elizabeth Hines – C.N.C., C.B.P., Spasmodic Dysphonia sufferer-Holistic Wellness Practitioner, www.mybodycanhealitself.ca.

 “A Christmas miracle.
 Last night I was able to sing Christmas carols at church for the first time in years without a strangled voice.
-The nonsurgical voice repair exercises have really paid off.
+The non-surgical voice repair exercises have really paid off.

 Thank you, Diana.